guberti/tvm-arduino-profiling/README.md

 void loop() {}
 ```

 Additionally, for some of the implementation/model/board pairings, the Arduino IDE discovered there was not enough memory and refused to compile the sketch.
-To get data for these pairings anyway, I temporarily changed the start/end RAM pointers `linker_script.ld`.
+I overrode this refusal to compile by modifying `linker_script.ld`.
 These entries are marked with a \*.

 Since Tensorflow Lite Micro cannot run on the Sony SPRESENSE Arduino bindings, these cells are empty.